Frequently Asked Questions

 • What is the Marion Community Foundation?

 Marion Community Foundation is a non-profit Ohio corporation.
 It is recognized by the IRS as a 501(c)(3) public charity and, therefore, is tax-exempt.
 It is a philanthropic organization supported and created by the public to enhance the quality of life in Marion County (Ohio).
-Donors create endowed funds with Marion Community Foundation.
-Marion Community Foundation invests and manages the donors’ funds, using the income for charitable purposes suggested by the donors.
+Donors create charitable, endowed funds with Marion Community Foundation.
+Marion Community Foundation invests and manages the donors’ funds, using the income for charitable purposes suggested by the donors and authorized by its Board of Directors.
+Learn more about our history by clicking HERE.

 • What is an endowment?